-- Only a few cheeses are kosher.
-That's because they include an enzyme called rennet that comes from the stomachs of cows.
+- Not all cheeses are kosher.
+That's because many are made with an enzyme called rennet that comes from the stomachs of cows.
 Kosher cheese can't have animal-based rennet.

 Bread and grains.
 Grains used to bake bread are kosher, but bread is only kosher if it’s certified kosher.
-This is to make sure the baking process didn’t add non-kosher ingredients and the equipment used for baking wasn’t greased with fats or oils from animals.
+This is to make sure the baking process didn’t add non-kosher ingredients and the equipment wasn’t greased with fats or oils from animals.

 Fruits and vegetables.
 Fresh produce is pareve, but you have to check it for insects before eating because they aren’t kosher.
 If you find any, you can wash them off.
 Canned or frozen produce isn’t kosher if it was processed using non-kosher equipment or ingredients.

 Nuts, seeds, and oils.
 Nuts and seeds are kosher in their natural form.
 But if they’ve been processed, they have to be certified kosher.
 Oils have to come from ingredients that were kosher in the first place, then be certified kosher to ensure they didn’t come in contact with non-kosher ingredients when they were processed.

 Wine.
 In order to be kosher, wine must be prepared under strict rules and certified by an Orthodox rabbi.